-Current State (2) CKEn-1 (1) CKEn (1) Command n (3) RAS#, CAS#, WE#, CS# Action n (3) Notes Power-Down L L X Maintain Power-Down 14,15 Power-Down L Н Deselect Power-Down Exit 11,14 Self-Refresh L L X Maintain Self-Refresh 15,16 Sell-Reliesh L Н Deselect Self-Refresh Exit 8,12,16 Bank(s) Active Н L Deselect Active Power-Down Entry 11,13,14 Reading Н L Deselect Power-Down Entry 11,13,14,17 Writing Н L Deselect Power-Down Entry 11,13,14,17 Precharging Н L Deselect Power-Down Entry 11,13,14,17 Refreshing Н L Deselect Precharge Power-Down Entry 11 All Danka Idla Н L Deselect Precharge Power-Down Entry 11,13,14,18 All Banks Idle Н L Refresh Self-Refresh 9,13,18 See Command Truth Table for additional command details
+Current State (2) CKEn-1 (1) CKEn (1) Command n (3) RAS#, CAS#, WE#, CS# Action n (3) Notes Power-Down L L Х Maintain Power-Down 14,15 Fower-Down L Н Deselect Power-Down Exit 11,14 Calf Dafaab L L Х Maintain Self-Refresh 15,16 Self-Refresh L Н Deselect Self-Refresh Exit 8,12,16 Bank(s) Active H L Deselect Activ Active Power-Down Entry 11,13,14 Reading Н L Deselect Power-Down Entry 11,13,14,17 Writing Н L Deselect Power-Down Entry 11,13,14,17 Precharging Н L Deselect Power-Down Entry 11,13,14,17 Refreshing Н L Deselect Precharge Power-Down Entry 11 All Banks Idle Н L Deselect Precharge Power-Down Entry 11,13,14,18 All Darks Idle Н L Refresh Self-Refresh 9,13,18 See Comma and Truth Table for additional comma nd details 10

-Notes

-- 1. CKEn is the logic state of CKE at clock edge n; CKEn-1 was the state of CKE at the previous clock edge. - 2.
-Current state is defined as the state of the DDR4 SDRAM immediately prior to clock edge n. - 3.
-Command n is the command registered at clock edge n, and Action n is a result of command n, ODT is not included here. - 4.
-All states and sequences not shown are illegal or reserved unless explicitly described elsewhere in this document. - 5.
-The state of ODT does not affect the states described in this table.
-The ODT function is not available during Self Refresh. - 6.
-During any CKE transition (registration of CKE H → L or CKE L → H) the CKE level must be maintained until 1nCK prior to t{CKEmin} being satisfied (at which time CKE may transition again). - 7.
-Deselect and NOP are defined in the Command Truth Table. - 8.
-On Self Refresh Exit Deselect commands must be issued on every clock edge occurring during the t{xs} period.
-Read or ODT commands may be issued only after t{xspll} is satisfied. - 9.
-Self Refresh mode can only be entered from the All Banks Idle state. - 10.
-Must be a legal command as defined in the Command Truth Table. - 11.
-Valid commands for Power Down Entry and Exit are Deselect only. - 12.
-Valid commands for Self Refresh Exit are Deselect only. except for Gear Down mode and Max Power Saving exit.
-NOP is allowed for these 2 modes. - 13.
-Self Refresh cannot be entered during Read or Write operations.
-For a detailed list of restrictions see section "Self-Refresh Operation" and see section "Power-Down Modes". - 14.
-The Power Down does not perform any refresh operations. - 15.
-"X" means "don't care" (including floating around V{REF}) in Self Refresh and Power Down.
-It also applies to Address pins. - 16.
-V{PP} and V{REF} (V{REFCA}) must be maintained during Self Refresh operation. - 17.
-If all banks are closed at the conclusion of the read, write or precharge command, then Precharge Power Down is entered, otherwise Active Power Down is entered. - 18.
-'Idle state' is defined as all banks are closed (t{RP}, t{DAL}, etc. satisfied), no data bursts are in progress, CKE is high, and all timings from previous operations are satisfied (t{MRD}, t{MOD}, t{RFC}, t{ZQinit}, t{ZQoper}, t{ZQCS}, etc.) as well as all Self Refresh exit and Power Down Exit parameters are satisfied (t{XS}, t{XP}, etc).
+1. CKEn is the logic state of CKE at clock edge n; CKEn-1 was the state of CKE at the previous clock edge.

+2. Current state is defined as the state of the DDR4 SDRAM immediately prior to clock edge n.

+3. Command n is the command registered at clock edge n, and Action n is a result of command n, ODT is not included here.

+4. All states and sequences not shown are illegal or reserved unless explicitly described elsewhere in this document.

+5. The state of ODT does not affect the states described in this table.
+The ODT function is not available during Self Refresh.

+During any CKE transition (registration of CKE H → L or CKE L → H) the CKE level must be maintained until 1nCK prior to t{CKEmin} being satisfied (at which time CKE may transition again).

+7. Deselect and NOP are defined in the Command Truth Table.

+8. On Self Refresh Exit Deselect commands must be issued on every clock edge occurring during the t{xs} period.
+Read or ODT commands may be issued only after t{xsDLL} is satisfied.

+9. Self Refresh mode can only be entered from the All Banks Idle state.

+10. Must be a legal command as defined in the Command Truth Table.

+11. Valid commands for Power Down Entry and Exit are Deselect only.

+12. Valid commands for Self Refresh Exit are Deselect only. except for Gear Down mode.
+NOP is allowed for the mode.

+13. Self Refresh cannot be entered during Read or Write operations.
+For a detailed list of restrictions see section "Self-Refresh Operation" and see section "Power-Down Modes".

+14. The Power Down does not perform any refresh operations.

+15. "X" means "don't care" (including floating around V{REF}) in Self Refresh and Power Down.
+It also applies to Address pins.

+16. V{PP} and V{REF} (V{REFCA}) must be maintained during Self Refresh operation.

+17. If all banks are closed at the conclusion of the read, write or precharge command, then Precharge Power Down is entered, otherwise Active Power Down is entered.

+18. 'Idle state' is defined as all banks are closed (t{RP}, t{DAL}, etc. satisfied), no data bursts are in progress, CKE is high, and all timings from previous operations are satisfied (t{MRD}, t{MOD}, t{RFC}, t{ZQinit}, t{ZQOPEr}, t{ZQCS}, etc.) as well as all Self Refresh exit and Power Down Exit parameters are satisfied (t{XS}, t{XP}, etc).